ibm-cloud-docs/cloud-databases/db-version-policy.md

 ## Subscribe for version updates
 {: #version-updates-subscribe}

 {{site.data.keyword.databases-for}} major version updates are posted in each service's Release Notes.
-To stay up to date with major version announcements, go to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status){: external} and sign up for notifications.
+To stay up to date with major version announcements, go to the [{{site.data.keyword.cloud_notm}} Status page](https://cloud.ibm.com/status){: external} and sign up for notifications.
 Service release notes are included in these status notifications.

-## Deprecation of Major Versions
+## Deprecation of major versions
 {: #version-deprecation}

 {{site.data.keyword.databases-for}} tries to support a major version for 3 years from its release.
 If a version is deprecated or marked end of life by the open source project owners, {{site.data.keyword.databases-for}} takes steps to deprecate that version.